amitu/vyasa/docs/bhasya.md

 > different files with different commentaries. each occurrence is a separate
 > bhasya providing a different perspective or context.

-## three forms of bhasya
+## four forms of bhasya

-> **^bhasya has three forms: bhasya, uddhrit, tyakta^** - a bhasya can be a new
+> **^bhasya has four forms: bhasya, uddhrit, khandita, tyakta^** - a bhasya can be
-> definition, a quote from another shastra, or a deprecation of an existing mantra.
+> a new definition, a quote from another shastra, a refutation of another shastra's
+> bhasya, or a deprecation of an existing bhasya.

 ### bhasya (definition)